jgressmann/supercan/Windows/README.firmware.md

 ## SuperDFU Firmware Update

-The bootloader can be updated starting for SuperDFU version 0.3.3.
+The bootloader can be updated starting from SuperDFU version 0.3.3.

 To update the bootloader follow the instructions for flashing the CAN application but use `superdfu.dfu` instead of `supercan.dfu`.